Keto Zucchini Fritters

 Finally, when the sides of the fritters are dry and set, flip the fritter with a spatula.

 Keep pressing the fritter with the spatula to flatten them into a thin disc of 0.5 mm (0.02 inches).

 There are 6 necessary steps that make these zucchini pancakes crispy:

-If you really want to try this option, bake your fritters at 200C (400F) for 15 minutes, flip and bake for 15 more minutes.
+If you really want to try this option, bake your fritters at 400°F (200°C) for 15 minutes.
+Flip them and bake them for 15 more minutes.

 Have you made these zucchini fritters yet?
 Share a picture with me on Instagram!